lihaoyi/macropy/readme.md

 Examples
 ========
-Below are a few example uses of macros that are implemented (together with test cases!) in the [macropy/macros](macropy/macros) and [macropy/experimental](macropy/experimental) folders.
-These are also the ideal places to go look at to learn to write your own macros: check out the source code of the [String Interpolation](macropy/macros/string_interp.py) or [Quick Lambda](macropy/macros/quick_lambda.py) macros for some small (<30 lines), self contained examples.
-Their [unit](macropy/macros/string_interp_test.py) [tests](macropy/macros/quick_lambda_test.py) demonstrate how these macros are used.
+Below are a few example uses of macros that are implemented (together with test cases!) in the [macropy](macropy) and [macropy/experimental](macropy/experimental) folders.
+These are also the ideal places to go look at to learn to write your own macros: check out the source code of the [String Interpolation](macropy/string_interp.py) or [Quick Lambda](macropy/quick_lambda.py) macros for some small (<30 lines), self contained examples.
+Their [unit](macropy/test/string_interp.py) [tests](macropy/test/quick_lambda.py) demonstrate how these macros are used.

 Note that all of these examples are **macros**; that is, they hold no special place in MacroPy.
-They are placed in [macropy/macros](macropy/macros) and [macropy/experimental](macropy/experimental), separate from the Macropy core in [macropy/core](macropy/core).
+They are placed in [macropy](macropy) and [macropy/experimental](macropy/experimental), separate from the Macropy core in [macropy/core](macropy/core).
 All of these are advanced language features that each would have been a massive effort to implement in the [CPython](http://en.wikipedia.org/wiki/CPython) interpreter.
 Using macros, the implementation of each feature fits in a single file, often taking less than 100 lines of code.

 Feel free to open up a REPL and try out the examples in the console; simply `import macropy.core.console`, and most of the examples should work right off the bat when pasted in!